Autohome2/dxControl-GPIO/README.md

 GPIO MINI V0.002

 This firmware offers the same features as V0.001 but with the ability to also access the values from a Speeduino ECU connected directly using the Speeduino Serial3 support.

+GPIO MINI V3.005 !!!experimental at this time advanced users only!!
+This firmware supports up to 16 output channles , 16 analog input channels form local sources subject to MCU capability.
+The device can also aquire up to 16 channels of data from a speeduino ecu if connected to the gpio via serial3.
+MCU supported is only the mega2560 at this time.
+The Output channels can be activated via one condition with logical operations of < , > and =

 GPIO STD Version 1.00